College of St. Scholastica

 Firehose Software Engineering Program

-In summer 2007, I completed Stanford's Java-based intro computer science class as a rising high school junior.
+In summer 2007, I completed Stanford's Java-based intro computer science class.

 I studied Latin starting in 6th grade and earned the Marian McNamara Scholarship to continue my studies at the college level.
 I've completed extensive coursework in Latin & Ancient Greek literature, the Italian language, and Roman history, art, and archaeology.